Merricks: History

 Merricks was part of the Parish of Balnarring and is believed to be named after an early cattle station owner.
-It was first settled in 1865 by John Caldwell, who built "Koonoona", a wattle cottage.
+It was first settled in 1865 by John Caldwell, who built Koonoona, a wattle cottage.
 Unlike Balnarring and Hastings, Merricks's early settlers preferred running cattle and sheep to growing orchards.
 In 1902 a post office opened which was served by Cobb and Co from Crib Point; this closed in 1979.
 In 1920, a co-operative cool store was built in nearby Red Hill, and from 1921 until 1953, a railway from Bittern to Red Hill travelled through Merricks, although it received little use after its initial decade of service.
 A small primary school was also opened in 1921, closing in 1951 along with several others in the region when Red Hill Consolidated School commenced.

 The Victorian Municipal Directory in 1962 stated that Merricks contained "(only) a general store and post and telegraph office".

+Heritage listing

+The following place in Merricks is listed on the Victorian Heritage Register: